kerpa/collab_MBS/README.md

 # collab_MBS
-This is a repo to collaborate with Jean and Timothé to learn and develop the Python Skill !
+This is a repo to collaborate with Jean and Tim to learn and develop the Python Skill !

+We are going to learn data science!